- Portfolio News

 Yvonne is a seasoned angel investor and had great tips to share, including how to identify founders who are truly obsessive and committed to their idea, and how to build your network to source opportunities.

 Notably, Yvonne stressed the importance of the relationships you have and the networks you build.
-A great way to start your journey as an angel investor is via syndicates - such as Odin - or even crowdfunding platforms.
-A lot of her dealflow as an angel also comes from fellow investors, accelerators, and taking steps to make herself accessible to founders seeking capital, whether that be at events, via social media, or otherwise.
+A great way to start your journey as an angel investor is via syndicates – such as Odin – or even crowdfunding platforms.
+A lot of her dealflow as an angel also comes from fellow investors and accelerators, as well as from taking steps to make herself accessible to founders, whether that be at events, via social media, or otherwise.

 At the end of the day, VC is a network-driven industry.
 But for it to work, those relationships have to be authentic, not simply transactional.